Templating Tokens

 """;

-var result = parser.Render(template);
+var result = Template.Render(template, new()

 Console.WriteLine(result); // Output: hello you.